timfulker/musobuddy/replit.md

 - **Email Processing**: Comprehensive queue system to eliminate race conditions, process emails sequentially with delays for AI accuracy, using mutex locking, duplicate detection, and retry logic.
 Centralized "Messages" page with tabbed interface for client replies and unparseable messages.
 - **AI-powered Workflows**: Streamlined unparseable message workflow, manual booking re-processing, and manual detail extraction from messages with review dialog.
 - **Calendar Sync**: ID-based Google Calendar sync for efficiency.
+- **Travel Expense Management**: Simplified system where travel expenses are always included in the performance fee display as a single amount.
+- **Encore Booking Management**: Toggle switch for clear application status.

 ## External Dependencies